-- The order of presentation normally starts with the Medical Staff establishing the foundation supporting the Medical Executive Committee's adverse recommendation. - The physician then presents its case refuting the Medical Staff's presentation. - The ultimate burden of proof is on the affected physician to show continuing eligibility for Medical Staff appointment and clinical privileges.
+- The order of presentation normally starts with the Medical Staff establishing the foundation supporting the Medical Executive Committee's adverse recommendation. - The physician then presents his or her case refuting the Medical Staff's presentation. - The ultimate burden of proof is on the affected physician to show continuing eligibility for Medical Staff appointment and clinical privileges.